wxIshiko/wxCharts/docs/installation/README.md

 Of note are also the files in `%WXCHARTS%\lib\cmake`.
 These are CMake configuration files and they are necessary to make the `find_package(wxCharts CONFIG)` command work.
 That command is used by applications that use CMake as their build system and want to use wxCharts.
+The examples shipped with wxCharts fall in that category and we will now show how to build one of them.